jhsmith22/w203-labs/README.md

 affect property value over time.
 This research creates and evaluates a set of regression models then uses the selected model to estimate home value from HOA paid for a property.

-Group Members: Jessica Stockham (me), Derrick Chan-Sew, Jammy Chan (Chi Hung).
-In this group project, I authored the final report, including a detailed discussions and limitations section.
-I also wrote code to clean/prepare predictive features and test the statistical assumptions in our model.
-Other group members wrote the code to extract the data, store necessary variables, perform exploratory data analysis, and run the linear regression models.